-Freshwater System (For expanded drawing, see Chapter 15)

-The Freshwater System consists of a potable water tank, distribution lines and a distribution pump.
-The tank is filled through a labeled deck plate located on the side of the gunwale.
+Freshwater System (For detailed schematic, see Chapter 15) 5.1 General The freshwater system consists of potable water tank, distribution lines and a distribution pump.
+The tank is filled through a labeled deck plate located on the gunnel.

 DO NOT FILL SYSTEM WITH ANYTHING OTHER THAN WATER.
 SHOULD THE SYSTEM BECOME CONTAMINATED WITH FUEL OR OTHER TOXIC FLUIDS, COMPONENT REPLACEMENT MAY BE NECESSARY.

-5.2 Freshwater System Operation

-Fill the water supply tank slowly through the labeled deck plate.
+5.2 Freshwater System Operation Fill the water supply tank slowly through the labeled deck plate.
 After filling the water tank, partially open all faucets.
-The freshwater switch on the 12-volt panel should be on.
+The water pressure switch on the cabin D.C. panel should be on.
 Allow the pump to run until all of the air is purged from the system and a steady stream of water is flowing from each outlet.
 Next, turn off the faucets one by one.
 As the pressure builds, the pump will automatically shut off.

-When properly primed and activated, the water system will operate much like the water system in a home.
+When properly primed and activated the water system will operate much like the water system in a home.
 An automatic pressure sensor keeps the system pressurized.
 If the system has been recently filled or has not been used for an extended period, air bubbles may accumulate at the pump and the system may have to be reprimed.
 Whenever the boat is left unattended, the freshwater pump switch should be placed in the "OFF" position.

 DO NOT ALLOW THE FRESHWATER PUMP TO RUN DRY.
 THIS CAN RESULT IN DAMAGE TO THE PUMP.
+5.3 Shore Water Connection (Optional) The shore water connection allows the direct connection of the water system to a shoreside water supply.
+This provides the system with a constant supply of freshwater and minimizes the pressure pump operation.
+A female inlet fitting is mounted in the cockpit.
+A pressure reducer is installed in the system along with two check valves.
+One check valve keeps water from running out of the shore water inlet fitting when the pressure pump operates.
+The second provides protection for the pressure pump when the shore power is connected.
+To use shore water, connect a hose from the shore water faucet to the shore water fitting on the boat.
+Next, turn on the shore water.
+The pressure pump will not run and the water in the boat's water tank will not be used.
+Note: The water tank will not be filled by connecting to shore water.

-5.3 Freshwater System Maintenance

-Information supplied with water system components, by the equipment manufacturers, is included with this manual.
+DO NOT MODIFY OR CHANGE THE SHORE WATER INLET CONNECTOR WITH ANOTHER TYPE WITHOUT CONSULTING PURSUIT CUSTOMER SERVICE OR YOUR DEALER.
+THE USE OF THE WRONG TYPE OF INLET CONNECTOR CAN DAMAGE THE FRESHWATER SYSTEM.
+5.4 Freshwater System Maintenance Information supplied with water system components, by the equipment manufacturers, is included with this manual.
 Refer to this information for additional operation and service data.

-The following items should be done routinely to maintain your Freshwater System:

-Remove and clean the screens in the water tank vent fitting of any dirt, plastic particles, etc. Always replace the screens after cleaning.
+The following items should be done routinely to maintain your freshwater system: Remove and clean the screens in the water tank vent fitting of any dirt, plastic particles, etc. Always replace the screens after cleaning.
 Remove the filter screens from the faucet spouts and eliminate any accumulation of debris.
 A build up of debris can cause the pump to cycle excessively.
 Periodically spray the pumps and metal components with a metal protector.

 The batteries must be properly maintained and charged.
 Operating the pressure pump from a battery with a low charge could lead to pump failure.

-Add a commercially available potable water conditioner to the water tank(s) to keep them fresh.
+Add a commercially available potable water conditioner to the water tank to keep it fresh.

 THE BATTERIES MUST BE PROPERLY CHARGED.
 OPERATING THE FRESHWATER PUMP FROM A BATTERY WITH A LOW CHARGE MAY LEAD TO A PUMP FAILURE.
+Chapter 6: RAW WATER SYSTEM